RaghuvaranDBECse32/BoomiWatch/README.md

 ## 🌌 Overview

-**Genome-Hub** is an AI-driven, interactive web dashboard built to explore and visualize NASA’s bioscience experiments.
+**BoomiWatch** is an AI-driven, interactive web dashboard built to explore and visualize NASA’s bioscience experiments.
 It integrates **3D visualizations**, **animated UI**, and **space-biology knowledge cards** to make complex data accessible and visually engaging.

 The platform is inspired by the theme of space exploration, bioscience, and AI-powered research visualization — combining data and storytelling into one futuristic experience.